Hokkaido (Sapporo / Otaru) Travel Guide

 Otherwise, visit during summer or fall to view the natural landscapes of Hokkaido: lakes, waterfalls, fruit picking at Farm Tomita!

-What to wear in Hokkaido?
+What to wear in Hokkaido in Winter?

 In November, there will be snow!
 So do pack appropriate winter wear: